BigDataBiology/macrel/README.md

 There are few options to make the running of the program a bit customized and speed up process according to the systems settings available.

-    Here's a guide for avaiable options.
-Defaults for each option are showed between brackets: [default].

     Basic options:

     -h, --help	        Show help page
     --fwd               Illumina sequencing file in Fastq format (R1), please leave it compressed and full adress --rev		Illumina sequencing file in Fastq format (R2), please leave it compressed and full address